Ian Smith: Deputy Prime Minister under Field

 The Federation dissolved on 31 December 1963 with Nyasaland and Northern Rhodesia both on track for full statehood by the end of 1964, while Southern Rhodesia continued to drift in uncertainty.
 Under huge pressure from the RF to rectify this matter and win independence, Field's perceived vacillation and timidness in his dealings with the UK government caused sections of his party to lose confidence in him during early 1964.
 On 2 April 1964, with Smith in the chair, the RF caucus passed a near-unanimous vote of no confidence in Field, leading to the Prime Minister's resignation 11 days later.
 Smith accepted the Cabinet's nomination to take his place.
 He was the first Southern Rhodesian prime minister to have been born in the country, (Note: Welensky was also born in Southern Rhodesia.
 Of the seven previous Southern Rhodesian prime ministers, three had been born in Britain; the others had been born in South Africa, Bechuanaland, New Zealand and the British Embassy in Germany.) something that he thought profoundly altered the character of the dispute with Britain.
-"For the first time in its history the country now had a Rhodesian-born PM, someone whose roots were not in Britain, but in southern Africa," he later reflected—"in other words, a white African."
+In his memoir, Smith wrote that his appointment meant Rhodesia had, "for the first time", a prime minister "whose roots were not in Britain, but in southern Africa".